 Gym buffs generally use massage guns pre-workout to help warm the muscles – although never use a massage gun to replace stretching – and post-working to help with the tightness and soreness.

-Although it’s important to note that percussive therapy isn’t a be-all-and-end-all for muscle soreness.
-What it does do is increase blood flow to specific muscle areas, which can help reduce inflammation and tension, as well as relieve muscle knots.
+It’s important to note that percussive therapy isn’t a be-all-and-end-all for muscle soreness.
+What these machines do do is increase blood flow to specific muscle areas, which can help reduce inflammation and tension, as well as relieve muscle knots.
+This is done via fhe force of percussive therapy – or vibration therapy – used to work the body’s soft tissue in a way similar to a deep-tissue massage.
+As such, everyone from the casual gym-goer and the personal trainer, to the professional athlete and those with chronic pain have found plenty of benefit from using a massage gun.

 Do note that this does not qualify as health advice, as I am not qualified as such, and those thinking about using one of these guns properly should consult an exercise therapist first.